Dismantling the Myth of Silence

 Here's what that calculation actually involves:

 What will it cost me?
 Reporting means revisiting the experience in detail — often multiple times, to multiple people, across a process that can take years.
 It can mean losing privacy, straining relationships, and becoming "the woman who reported," which carries its own social weight.
+Many women also don’t have an extensive safety network or support system to help carry the emotional weight of the process.

 The decision not to report isn't irrational.
 In many cases, it's the most rational response to an irrational situation.